Alex-Teyss/Alex-Teyss/README.md

 # Front-End & styling:
   - SCSS, TailiwindCSS, ChakraUI, MaterialUI.

-## For further information please contact me at: alextey28@gmail.com !
+# For more inforation information please contact me at: alextey28@gmail.com !

-## Description coming soon
+# Description coming and portfolio too !

 # See you soon. 😄